 The Danish ocean patrol vessel THETIS during the deployment to the Horn of Africa

-The reason for the Danish counter piracy efforts is that Denmark, as a major maritime nation, has a particular interest in combating piracy.
+As a major maritime nation, Denmark has a particular interest in combating piracy.
 It is an important foreign policy priority for Denmark to contribute to strengthening maritime security for civilian shipping in exposed areas.

 The military efforts

-In 2007 off the coast of the Horn of Africa, pirates attempted to hijack three ships from the United Nations World Food Programme carrying emergency aid to Somalia and as a result France decided in November, the same year, to escort vessels carrying emergency aid.
-In 2008, as by request from France, Denmark took over the task of escorting vessels.
-The Danish ocean patrol vessel THETIS escorted a total of four UNWFP vessels during its deployment and thus shielded them from exposure to hijacking attempts by pirates.
-The vessels had a total load of more than 20,000 tons of emergency aid.
-This type of effort was the launch of the Danish Defence’s longstanding efforts to strengthen security for civilian vessels off the coast of the Horn of Africa.
+In 2007 off the coast of the Horn of Africa, pirates attempted to hijack three ships from the United Nations World Food Programme (WFP) carrying emergency aid to Somalia.
+As a result France decided to escort vessels carrying emergency aid.
+In 2008, by request from France, Denmark took over the task of escorting vessels.
+The Danish ocean patrol vessel THETIS escorted a total of four WFP vessels during its deployment and thus shielded them from exposure to hijacking attempts by pirates.
+This type of effort was the launch of the Danish Defence’s continuous efforts to strengthen security for civilian vessels off the coast of the Horn of Africa.

-During the period 2008-2015, the Danish Navy has several times contributed with vessels to the multinational maritime coalition force Combined Maritime Forces (CMF), the Task Forces 150 and 151 as well as to NATO's counter piracy operation Ocean Shield.
-Furthermore, Denmark has periodically assumed command of Operation Ocean Shield and CMF Task Force 151.
+From 2008-2015, the Danish Defencehas on several occasions contributed with vessels to the multinational maritime coalition force Combined Maritime Forces (CMF), the Task Forces 150 and 151 as well as to NATO's counter piracy operation Ocean Shield.
+Furthermore, Denmark has periodically assumed command of Ocean Shield and CMF Task Force 151.
+Denmark continues to contribute staff officers to CMF.

-In addition to the contribution of vessels, the Danish Defence has since 2011 regularly deployed a Challenger maritime patrol aircraft to monitor the coast of Somalia.
-The latest Challenger contribution was deployed from October to November 2016.
+In addition to the contribution of vessels, the Danish Defence has regularly deployed a Challenger maritime patrol aircraft to monitor the coast of Somalia.
+The latest Challenger contribution was deployed in May and June 2017.

 Capacity building in East Africa

-Alongside the more operational effort, Denmark has considered the building of local capacity to be a top priority.
-In East Africa Denmark continues to contribute with capacity building in order to prevent piracy from remerging and accordingly countries in the region are better prepared to solve security challenges in the region.
-The Danish efforts include bilateral cooperation with the Kenyan Navy where the Danish Defence has deployed a maritime advisor and support to UNODC's maritime mentor programme in Somalia, which aims at strengthening maritime and legal capacity in the Horn of Africa in collaboration with the Somali authorities in Somaliland, Puntland and Mogadishu.
-Finally, Denmark has on the continental level during the period 2012-2016 also supported the African Union (AU) with the preparation and initial implementation of a maritime strategy through the deployment of a maritime advisor to the AU’s headquarter in Addis Ababa.
+Alongside the operational effort, Denmark has considered the building of local capacity to be a top priority.
+In East Africa Denmark continues to contribute with capacity building in order to prevent piracy from remerging as well as to support the countries in the region in order to make them better prepared to solve security challenges.
+The Danish efforts include bilateral cooperation with the Kenyan Navy where the Danish Defence has deployed a maritime advisor.

 The Danish Defence’s efforts in the Gulf of Guinea

-While the majority of attacks off the Horn of Africa took place in international waters, the majority of attacks in the Gulf of Guinea takes place within the territorial sea of the countries.
-This means that attacks within the territorial sea of the countries are first and foremost a national and regional matter requiring regional and national efforts.
+While the majority of the attacks off the Horn of Africa took place in international waters, the majority of the attacks in the Gulf of Guinea takes place within the territorial sea of the countries.
+This means that they are first and foremost a national and regional matter requiring regional and national efforts.

 The Danish Defence’s efforts are therefore primarily directed towards capacity building of local security forces.
-Among others, the Danish Special Forces have started a pilot project where partner units from Nigeria and Cameroun are trained in order to strengthen their ability to counter piracy and other crimes at sea.
-In 2017, for the first time ever, Denmark has posted a Defense Attaché to Nigeria.
+Among other things, Danish Special Forces have taken part in the capacity building of partner units from Nigeria and Cameroun in order to strengthen their ability to counter piracy and other crimes at sea.
+In 2017, Denmark posted a maritime military advisor to Nigeria.

 Here you can read more about the efforts in West Africa